kengraf/GenCyber/LessonPlanWednesday.md

 Students need accounts setup on kali.cyber-unh.org
 Initial password is "CHANGE.me", which must be changed on first login

+All lessons use Jupyter notebooks based on IPython and can launced from [Github](https://github.com/kengraf/GenCyber) The startup of Binder.org takes a minute or so to establish an IPython environment.
+To start he lesson click on the lesson link "LESSON.ipynb".
+Feel free to play/alter the steps in the lesson.
+You will be working in your own temporary sandbox, so you can not damage the original lesson.

 ### SOFTWARE
 This lessons uses online resources.
 The only software install is a browser extension (Chromebooks only).
 [Secure Shell extension in Google Store](https://chrome.google.com/webstore/detail/secure-shell/iodihamcpbpeioajjeobimgagajmlibd)